rustyrazorblade/cassandra/trino/README.md

 ## Scope

-The Cassandra-side service this connector talks to is still a proof-of-concept in some respects, but cluster-aware, distributed reads and predicate/aggregation pushdown are real, in-scope requirements, not deferred/future work - see `../ARROW-FLIGHT.md` and the in-progress work tracked against this connector:
+The Cassandra-side service this connector talks to is still a proof-of-concept in some respects (no authentication, see below), but cluster-aware, distributed reads and predicate/aggregation pushdown are implemented - see `../ARROW-FLIGHT.md`:

 - **No authentication yet.** Anyone who can open a TCP connection to the Flight port can read every row of every user table.
 Do not point this at a Cassandra node reachable from an untrusted network until this lands.
-- **Cluster-aware, token-range-split reads** (in progress): ring topology discovery via `cassandra-sidecar`'s client, split planning ported from `cassandra-analytics` (`CassandraRing`/`TokenPartitioner`/`RangeUtils`), and per-split routing to the owning replica's Arrow Flight port - mirroring how the Spark analytics connector already does distributed reads via the sidecar, adapted for live query-time reads instead of Spark's offline bulk SSTable transfer.
+- **Cluster-aware, token-range-split reads**: ring topology discovery via `cassandra-sidecar`'s client, split planning via `cassandra-analytics-common`'s `CassandraRing`/`TokenPartitioner`, and per-split routing directly to the owning replica(s)' Arrow Flight port - see [Cluster-aware reads](#cluster-aware-reads) below for the full design, including the replica-selection simplification versus the Spark analytics connector.
-- **Filter and aggregation pushdown** (in progress): predicates and `GROUP BY`/aggregate functions pushed down to the server, evaluated after the cursor-merge reconciles each row (correctness requires this - a predicate can only be evaluated once shadowing/reconciliation has resolved a column to its true value), not applied client-side over an unfiltered scan.
+- **Filter and aggregation pushdown**: `WHERE` predicates and `GROUP BY`/aggregate functions are translated into the Flight ticket's `filter`/`aggregation` clauses and pushed to the server, evaluated after the cursor-merge reconciles each row (correctness requires this - a predicate can only be evaluated once shadowing/reconciliation has resolved a column to its true value).
+  See [Filter and aggregation pushdown](#filter-and-aggregation-pushdown) below for exact coverage and fallback behavior.
-- **Full-table scan only** for now.
+- **Full-table scan only** (split by token range).
 No point-read API yet.
+- The Cassandra-side Arrow Flight service's support for `tokenRange`/`filter`/`aggregation` in the ticket protocol was being implemented in parallel with this connector and had not landed yet as of this writing - this connector is written against the documented wire contract (see `../ARROW-FLIGHT.md`) but the full pushdown path has not been run end-to-end against a live, finished server.
+Ring discovery and split planning *have* been verified against a real running `cassandra`+`sidecar` stack - see [Tests](#tests).

 ## Versions targeted